-For triggering an SOS press the Radius and the Mark button on the Spider's Keypad at the same time.
-The Watch, Radius and Mark LEDs will flash once and an SOS will be sent to your tier one support people setup in the website.
+Pressing SOS on the Spider will cause an SOS to be sent to your tier one support people setup on the website.
 The only way to stop the alert is to power the Spider down and power it up again.